Skip to main content

 Which is more comfortable to wear daily?

-The ELK is significantly more comfortable.
+The ELK is far more comfortable.
 At under 1 ounce per bracelet (vs the Atomic Bear at 1.5 oz), it is noticeably lighter.
 The one-handed clinch adjustment system makes it easier to put on and take off, and the slimmer profile causes less skin irritation during extended wear.

 Which has better reviews on Amazon?